lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 #### Halt-on-NACK

-If the Host-Mode Controller-Transmitter transmits a byte and the 9th bit is a NACK from the Target/Bus, the `controller_halt` interrupt is usually asserted (modulo the effect of [`FDATA.NAKOK`](registers.md#fdata)).
+If the Controller-Mode Controller-Transmitter transmits a byte and the 9th bit is a NACK from the Target/Bus, the `controller_halt` interrupt is usually asserted (modulo the effect of [`FDATA.NAKOK`](registers.md#fdata)).
 If the `controller_halt` interrupt is asserted, the Byte-Formatted Programming Mode FSM will halt until the interrupt condition has been cleared in the [`CONTROLLER_EVENTS.NACK`](registers.md#controller_events) register.
 Software will likely want to do one of two things in handling this irq:
 1. End the current transaction by setting [`CTRL.ENABLEHOST`](registers.md#ctrl) to `1'b0`, and clear the FIFOs to be ready to begin a new transaction.